simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 only the current state of a node is synchronized and history (if needed) is stored external in a time-series database like InfluxDB and is not synchronized.
 The node tree is an excellent data model for IoT systems.

+Each node contains an array of points that represents the state of the node.
+The points contain a type and a key.
+They key can be used to describe maps and arrays.
+We keep points separate so they can all be updated independently and easily merged.

 With JetStream, we could store points in a stream where the head of the stream represents the current state of a Node or collection of nodes.
 Each point is stored in a separate NATS subject.

 ![image-20240119093623132](./assets/image-20240119093623132.png)